A comprehensive guide to how long drugs can be detected in your body

 Police – The police will routinely conduct drug testing back at the station for anyone who is arrested and suspected to be under the influence of drugs

-Local drug and alcohol services – Local drug and alcohol service teams routinely carry out drug tests for those that are provided with a script (a substitute drug prescription).
-Those that are being considered for drug rehab funding.
+Local drug and alcohol services – Local drug and alcohol service teams routinely carry out drug tests for those that are provided with a script (a substitute drug prescription) and those that are being considered for drug rehab funding.
 Those that are under social services and required to engage with the local drug and alcohol services and those that are referred by court order.

 Workplace – Many workplaces now include in their contracts a clause for randomised drug screening and alcohol testing.
 This is especially applicable to job roles that involve driving, operating heavy machinery and working with vulnerable children and adults.